microcks/microcks.io/content/documentation/guides/automation/github-actions.md

 ## Overview

-This guide show you how to integrate Microcks into your [Github Actions workflows](https://github.com/features/actions).
+This guide shows you how to integrate Microcks into your [Github Actions workflows](https://github.com/features/actions).
 Microcks provides 2 GitHub Actions for interacting with a Microcks instance from your workflows:

 * The [Microcks Import GitHub Action](https://github.com/microcks/import-github-action) allows you to import [Artifacts](/documentation/references/artifacts/) in a Microcks instance.
 If import succeeds is pursuing, if not it fails,

 * The [Microcks Test GitHub Action](https://github.com/microcks/test-github-action) allows you to launch a Microcks test on a deployed API endpoint.
 If test succeeds (ie. API endpoint is conformant with API contract in Microcks) the workflow is pursuing, if not it fails.

-Those 2 actions are basically a wrapper around the [Microcks CLI](/documentation/guides/automation/cli.md) and are useing [Service Account](/documentation/explanations/service-account).
+Those 2 actions are basically a wrapper around the [Microcks CLI](/documentation/guides/automation/cli.md) and are using [Service Account](/documentation/explanations/service-account).
 They provide the same configuration capabilities.
 Especially, they're sharing the same mandatory configuration parameters that are:

 * `microcksURL` for the Microcks API endpoint,
 * `keycloakClientId` for the Keycloak Realm Service Account ClientId,